What are the most important areas of public law for an investor to consider when purchasing real estate?

 The following matters should be verified by the buyer:

-Tthe general master plan (Piano Regolatore Generale) and the related implementation rules (Norme Tecniche di Attuazione, NTA) show the permitted use of the area in which the property is located.
+The general master plan (Piano Regolatore Generale) and the related implementation rules (Norme Tecniche di Attuazione, NTA) show the permitted use of the area in which the property is located.

 The buyer should ensure that the structure of the property complies with the original building permits (in particular the designs and plans attached to the permits) and that any building work has been carried out with the necessary prior authorisations (building permits and declarations of commencement of works).
 The seller shall declare the compliance of the de facto state of the property with the cadastral data and maps filed with the Cadastral Register.

 Certain properties require a fit for use certificate (certificato di agibilità) confirming that specific health, safety, and hygiene requirements have been met.
-In this respect, within 15 days from the notice of completion of construction/renovation works, the certified declaration of fit-for use (segnalazione certificata di agibilità) attesting the existence of such health, safety and hygiene requirements shall be summitted to the competent Municipality along with by all designs and structural and cadastral documentation pertaining to the property.
+In this respect, within 15 days from the notice of completion of construction/renovation works, the certified declaration of fit-for use (segnalazione certificata di agibilità) attesting the existence of such health, safety and hygiene requirements shall be summitted to the competent Municipality along with all designs, structural and cadastral documentation pertaining to the property.
 The Municipality has 30 days to check the documentation and request any clarification/supplement of documentation.

 A potential buyer should therefore ascertain whether a property is subject to fire prevention rules and whether a declaration has been submitted.